freqtrade/freqtrade/docs/leverage.md

     Please only use advanced trading modes when you know how freqtrade (and your strategy) works.
     Also, never risk more than what you can afford to lose.

-Please read the [strategy migration guide](https://www.freqtrade.io/en/latest/strategy_migration/#strategy-migration-between-v2-and-v3) to migrate your strategy from a freqtrade v2 strategy, to v3 strategy that can short and trade futures
+Please read the [strategy migration guide](strategy_migration.md#strategy-migration-between-v2-and-v3) to migrate your strategy from a freqtrade v2 strategy, to v3 strategy that can short and trade futures.

 ## Shorting